NikoPeltoniemi/CarPy-Speedo/README.md

 # CarPy-Speedo
 Car speedometer written in python.

 CarPy gets data from obd.
+Use pip install obd.